-Town rights-of-way and easements along Natural Wash corridors shall be maintained to preserve the natural environment and landscape features.
-Natural Wash corridors shall include a landscape buffer area of at least 5 feet on each side, perpendicular to the top of the bank, and designed to protect the wash's functional and ecological integrity.
+- Town rights-of-way and easements along Natural Wash corridors shall be maintained to preserve the natural environment and landscape features.
+Natural Wash corridors shall include a landscape buffer area of at least 5 feet on each side, perpendicular to the top of the bank, and designed to protect the wash's functional and ecological integrity. - 4.
+Maintenance: - Regular (annual) inspections are required by the property owner to determine the condition of drainageways, including erosion, sedimentation, dead or unhealthy vegetation, potential for blockage and maintenance needs.
+Dead or dying plants shall be replaced immediately.
+Vegetation shall be pruned regularly to remove dead limbs and overgrowth.